TEN

 automaton.
 Less than a mile away

-are the ruins of Egglestone
+are the ruins of

 Abbey, a Premonstratensian Abbey of white canons, founded around 1200.

-Much of their church, and living quarters, including medieval toilets,
+Much of their church and living quarters, including medieval toilets,

 survive.

-leaves the Market Place at 0905, 1105 and 1305 travel time 58 minutes.
+Getting there from Richmond: Mondays to Saturdays: Bus 79 leaves the Market Place at 0905, 1105 and 1305 - travel time 58 minutes.
+All outward buses call at Egglestone Abbey and Bowes Museum.

 Returning from Barnard